Becoming You With Julie

 • Tortilla chips and my easy guacamole recipe

-• Mexican rice (Arroz rojo recipe) and these easy refried canned black beans
+• Mexican rice (Arroz rojo recipe) or this Lime rice for burritos, along with easy refried canned black beans

 A chip dipping into creamy tomatillo salsa.